rishab-t0910/website/content/about/_index.md

 I'm Rishab Tirupathi, a current graduate student studying Statistics at the University of Illinois at Urbana-Champaign.
 I am looking for internships where I can solve tough quantitative problems in any industry from Finance, Tech, Agriculture and beyond!

 #### Education
-+ **MS in Statistics** @ _University of Illinois at Urbana-Champaign_, January 2024 to Present
++ **MS in Statistics** @ _University of Illinois at Urbana-Champaign_
-+ **BS in Applied Mathematics, and Statistics** @ _University of Illinois at Urbana-Champaign_, August 2021 to December 2023
+  * Expected December 2025
-  * GPA 3.81/4.00
++ **BS in Applied Mathematics, and Statistics** @ _University of Illinois at Urbana-Champaign_
-  * Highest Distinction for Applied Mathematics
+  * Graduated with double major in December 2023, with 3.81/4.00
-  * Highest Distinction for Statistics
+  * Highest Distinction for Applied Mathematics, and for Statistics
   * Coursework for [Mathematics](https://rishab-t0910.github.io/website/courses/math) and [Statistics](https://rishab-t0910.github.io/website/courses/stats)
   * Transferred from Nanyang Technological University after May 2021